awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-step-scaling-policies.md

 # Step Scaling Policies for Application Auto Scaling<a name="application-auto-scaling-step-scaling-policies"></a>

+With step scaling, you choose scaling metrics and threshold values for the CloudWatch alarms that trigger the scaling process as well as define how your scalable target should be scaled when a threshold is in breach for a specified number of evaluation periods\.

 Step scaling policies increase or decrease the current capacity of a scalable target based on a set of scaling adjustments, known as *step adjustments*\.
 The adjustments vary based on the size of the alarm breach\.

-After a scaling activity is started, the policy continues to respond to additional alarms, even while a scaling activity or health check replacement is in progress\.
+After a scaling activity is started, the policy continues to respond to additional alarms, even while a scaling activity is in progress\.
 Therefore, all alarms that are breached are evaluated by Application Auto Scaling as it receives the alarm messages\.

+If your scaling metric is a utilization metric that increases or decreases proportionally to the capacity of the scalable target, we recommend that you use a target tracking scaling policy\.
+For more information, see [Target Tracking Scaling Policies for Application Auto Scaling](application-auto-scaling-target-tracking.md)\.
+You still have the option to use target tracking scaling with step scaling for a more advanced scaling policy configuration\.
+For example, if you want, you can configure a more aggressive response when utilization reaches a certain level\.

 **Limits**
 + You cannot create step scaling policies for DynamoDB tables and global secondary indexes\.
-+ You can create 50 scaling policies per scalable target\.
-This includes both step scaling policies and target tracking policies\.
-+ You can create 20 step adjustments per scaling policy\.

 ## Scaling Adjustment Types<a name="as-scaling-adjustment"></a>